aaronkollasch/photomanager/README.md

 A manager for photos and other media files, inspired by [elodie](https://github.com/jmathai/elodie).

-Imports photos into a database and collects them to a specified directory.
+Indexes photos, adds them to a database, and collects them in a specified directory.
 Verifies stored photos based on their checksum.
 Database is stored in a non-proprietary, human-readable JSON format.
 Will not modify any photos.